treeverse/lakeFS/clients/java/docs/ObjectsApi.md

 <a name="copyObject"></a>
 # **copyObject**
-> ObjectStats copyObject(repository, ref, objectCopyCreation)
+> ObjectStats copyObject(repository, branch, destPath, objectCopyCreation)

 create a copy of an object